How to Avoid Food Poisoning

 Just the other day, a friend and I were reminiscing about the good old days, when the most likely source of food poisoning was Aunt Sue’s potato salad that had been sitting for hours on a picnic table in the hot sun.
 Back in the day, we ate raw eggs, raw ground beef (Remember steak tartare?), and freshly picked fruits and veggies without any worries about getting sick.

 Today, barely a week goes by without another recall of a food contaminated with potentially dangerous microbes.
 Millions of people have been sickened, and thousands have died from food poisoning.
-As a patient I’ll call Brian discovered, the sources of potential food poisoning now include just about everything we eat, from packaged and processed fare to several unexpected sources — even water!
+The sources of potential food poisoning now include just about everything we eat, from packaged and processed fare to several unexpected sources — even water!

 Factory farming and international food trade make it easier for microbes to infect a food supply, transporting the bugs far and wide.
 On a ground-beef label, for example, you’ll probably find that the meat was sourced from three, four, five, or more different countries, and then combined before being sold to the public.
 Between the farm and the fork, multiple contamination possibilities exist, starting with the original facility that raised the cows, then on to the slaughterhouse, the meat packing site, the transporter, the distributor, and the supermarket.
 Every time the meat is handled or moved, there’s a risk of contamination.
 This is one reason that I like the local-food movement and farmers’ markets.
 With locally grown food, there are fewer opportunities for mishandling and contamination.